albincr/swift-off/README.md

 Make sure you are opening the .xcworkspace and not your .xcproject or else you're gonna have a bad time.

-#### Get Firebase Token
-Before you can run your app, you are required to have a free Firebase token.
-To get one, you'll need to go to https://firebase.com and signup for an account.

 #### Launch Kitty Clothes
 You're done!
 Now press the Play button in Xcode to build and run your project using one of the Simulators.